isomerpages/moe-ast-moehc/_explore/Our Journey to Nationhood/Survival Driven Education.md

 <div>

 <p>
 A commission of inquiry was set up in 1962 to review the education system.
-The key findings were documented in the [1963 Final Report of the Commission of Inquiry into Education](https://eresources.nlb.gov.sg/history/events/c2904412-398a-467d-af9f-949cf76d7a63).
+The key findings were documented in the <a href="https://eresources.nlb.gov.sg/history/events/c2904412-398a-467d-af9f-949cf76d7a63">1963 Final Report of the Commission of Inquiry into Education</a>.
 The report contained recommendations to review the structure of the school system, teaching methods as well as teacher training.<br><br>

 <figure>
 <img src="/images/survivaldrivena1.jpg" style="width:45%">